Covert learning and disclosure: Introduction

+If the sender cannot prove news better than the prior---meaning that unraveling equilibria need not exist---I show instead that shifts towards more verifiability may in fact hurt the sender ex ante (\Cref{sec:cs:more-ver-hurt}).
+This is caused by the lack of observability of the sender's information acquisition strategy.
+In a more constrained environment, the equilibrium meaning of some messages may worsen with more verifiability: if the sender is known to be able to prove good news, any claim of ignorance she makes will no longer be taken at face value by the receiver.

-The contribution of the comparative statics theorem is twofold.
-First, the pre-order allows to compare a rich variety of common verifiability environments.
-For example, according to the pre-order, cheap-talk is minimal, while full-verifiability structures are maximal.
-Interval-partition verifiability structures are ranked if and only if one is a refinement of the other. \footnote{Interval-partition verifiability structures are formally defined in Example~\ref{ex:partition}.
-They capture settings in which there are `grades' or `ratings' that certifiably pool together sets of types.
-The specialization of the comparative statics theorem to this setting is discussed in Example~\ref{example:partition-refine} and Remark~\ref{remark:more-verif-examples}.} Adding a new message---thereby allowing the sender to credibly communicate her acquired information more finely---always leads to a higher-ranked structure.\footnote{See Example~\ref{example:add-a-message} and Remark~\ref{remark:more-verif-examples} for the details.} Second, the result can be viewed as providing an appropriate notion for comparing Bayesian persuasion environments with different forms of sender commitment.
+The comparative statics result is useful for two reasons.
+First, the pre-order makes it possible to compare a rich variety of common verifiability environments.
+For example, according to the pre-order, cheap talk is minimal, while full-verifiability structures are maximal.
+Interval-partition verifiability structures (\Cref{ex:partition})---capturing settings with `grades' or `ratings' that certifiably pool together sets of types---are ranked if and only if one is a refinement of the other (\Cref{ex:partition-refine} and \Cref{re:cs-examples}).
+Adding a new message as in the example---thereby allowing the sender to credibly communicate her acquired information more finely---always leads to a higher-ranked structure (\Cref{ex:add-message} and \Cref{re:cs-examples}).

+Second, the result can be viewed as providing a tool for comparing Bayesian persuasion environments with different forms of sender commitment.
 In this context, it characterizes the appropriate notion of `increasing commitment power' which is valuable for the sender.

-Theorems~\ref{thm:CS-sufficiency} and \ref{thm:CS-necessity} lead also directly to a characterization of sender-optimal verifiability (Proposition~\ref{prop:sender-optimal}).
-Such structures allow the sender to attain the full-commitment value in equilibrium.
+\paragraph{Optimal verifiability.} The comparative statics result also leads directly to a characterization of sender-optimal verifiability structures (\Cref{prop:sender-optimal}), which allow the sender to attain the full-commitment value in equilibrium.
 The result therefore highlights how the full commitment assumption in the canonical Bayesian persuasion setting can be relaxed, without affecting the sender's equilibrium payoff.
-The necessary and sufficient condition states that all sender types must be able to separate from all \emph{lower} ones by means of a single message, no matter what the receiver believes.
-Given the monotone conflict of interest, this guarantees that separation is possible for all types in equilibrium, allowing the sender replicate the Bayesian persuasion outcome.
+The necessary and sufficient condition states that all sender types must be able to separate from all lower ones by means of a single message, no matter what the receiver believes.
+Given the monotone bias of the sender, this guarantees that separation is possible for all types in equilibrium, allowing the sender to replicate the Bayesian persuasion outcome.